-n = number of revolutions per min, gn

-d = diameter of rotating cage in millimetres, and

-gn = standard acceleration of free fall ( 9.81 m/s2 ).

-When using commercial dry-cleaning equipment, official regulations and normal safety precautions should be observed.
+2 When using commercial dry-cleaning equipment, official regulations and normal safety precautions should be observed.

-The dimensional changes allowed do not imply that garments in wear will have this tolerance after dry cleaning.
-Experiments have shown that leathers giving the degree of area changes in the test when processed as garments by normal commercial procedures with reoiling can be restored to their original dimension
+3 The dimensional changes allowed do not imply that garments in wear will have this tolerance after dry cleaning.
+Experiments have shown that leathers giving the degree of area changes in the test when processed as garments by normal commercial procedures with reoiling can be restored to their original dimension.

 ANNEX C

-[Table 1, Item (iv) and Table 2, Item (i)]
+(Table 1 and Table 2)

 COLOUR FASTNESS TO DRY CLEANING